AdrianAzp/UltimateSoccerNFT/README.md

 Front is a simple web with a connected metamsk button and mint.

+This has been deployed on mumbai, if you want to change dont forget hardhat config and env.

 Use npm, react and hardhat to deploy.

 Feel free to contact if any help needed.